 You can view our recent library acquisitions on our Library Thing page!

 For current students the library provides connections to electronic resources available across the University.
-These include:
+Prospective students also have the ability to browse the catalogue, SOLO, below.

 Brasenose Library holds a wonderful and diverse collection of rare books and manuscripts dating back to the 11th century.
 Although our collection is not as grand as other colleges, it does consist of scholastically and historically interesting and important works.